 Once you have the mango cubes ready, prep the rest of the ingredients.
 Start by chopping the red onion and cilantro.
 Next, seed and mince one fresh jalapeño.
 (If you don’t have a fresh jalapeño feel free to use jarred)

-In a medium-size bowl combine the mango, red onion, cilantro, jalapeño, cumin, salt, and the juice of one large lime.
+In a large bowl combine the mango, red onion, cilantro, jalapeño, cumin, salt, and the juice of one large lime.

 You can serve the salsa immediately but the flavors really start to meld after about a half-hour.
 Store the mango salsa in the refrigerator in an airtight container for up to a week.